kgnzt/tria-prima/README.md

 ## Creating an Application

-Creating an Application by providing the three schemas:
+Create an Application by providing the three schemas outlined above:

 ```javascript